rfourquet/SafeREPL.jl/README.md

 encounter some "unsafe" arithmetic operations (due to integer overflow for example).
 "Safe" in `SafeREPL` must be understood tongue-in-cheek, and applies to the default setting where some overflows will disappear.
-This package can make Julia quite more unsafe, here is a "soft" example:
+This package can make Julia quite more unsafe; here is a "soft" example:

 ```julia
 julia> swapliterals!(Int => x -> x % Int8)